 In a shocking comment Brown stated in his letter that "The Government is committed to providing public-service pension schemes that are affordable and sustainable in the long term, consistent with the principle of fairness for all taxpayers and between generations."
 The comment is shocking because although most taxpayers knowledgeable of these plans feel the same way it is suicide for politicians to actually state this fact.

-As reported in The Independent the Prime Minister urged the SSRB chairman, Bill Cockburn, to consider the "full range" of options to reduce the taxpayers' contribution.
+The Independent the Prime Minister urged the SSRB chairman, Bill Cockburn, to consider the "full range" of options to reduce the taxpayers' contribution.
 These would include "increases in the pension age; changes in the provisions for retirement on the grounds of ill health; increases in MPs' contributions; changes in the accrual rate, changes in the maximum level of benefits that can be built up and the merits of defined-contribution structures".

 The Independent stated that the heat that politicians are taking from the private sector and taxpayers is painful.
 For Brown to write a letter like this, it is more painful than the wrath that will be hailed down upon their heads by the public sector unions.
 This is a good thing.
 For far too long, in the interests of political expediency, public sector defined benefit pensions have been excluded from debate by legislators around the world.